USC-IGC/cerebellum_pipeline/README.md

 # CEREBELLUM PIPELINE
 The LoBeS Cerebellum Pipeline includes the usage of ACAPULCO pipeline for cerebellum parcellation followed by QC scripts
 ## ACAPULCO 3 (AC3)
-This is a cerebellum pacellation pipeline.
-Automatic Cerebellum Anatomical Parcellation Using U-Net with Locally Constrained Optimization (ACAPULCO) located at `https://iacl.ece.jhu.edu/index.php?title=Cerebellum_CNN` is considered better than its previous software versions due to its repeatability, use of same weight metrics for the CNNs during parcellation and its nature to generate only useful files thereby saving storage space.
+This is a cerebellum parcellation pipeline.
+Automatic Cerebellum Anatomical Parcellation Using U-Net with Locally Constrained Optimization (ACAPULCO) located at `https://iacl.ece.jhu.edu/index.php?title=Cerebellum_CNN` version 3 is an updated pipeline that is different from its previous software versions due to its repeatability, use of same weight metrics for the CNNs during parcellation and its nature to generate a more limited set of files thereby saving storage space.
 The AC3 pipeline is run through a singularity container (`Acapulco_030.sif`) which inherently does n4 bias correction -> registration to MNI template -> parcellation
 ## Pipeline Workflow
 The Cerebellum Pipeline contains scripts that have be run in the following order:
 | Script to be run by user | Inherently calls |